What worries the aviation MRO companies today?

 Geopolitical Instability

-MRO companies must have the flexibility to adapt to changes in the political and regulatory environment.
+To plan for the future despite these disruptions, MRO players must be flexible to adapt to changes in the political and regulatory environment.
 This may require them to develop new relationships with suppliers, expand their operations to new regions, or adjust their business strategies to align with changing market conditions.
-Additionally, MRO companies must maintain strong relationships with their customers and suppliers to ensure that they can navigate geopolitical challenges as they arise.

 Ageing Aircraft